-We are an independent, not-for-profit, community organisation actively involved in a wide range of projects aimed at maintaining the natural beauty and character of our Shire, and surrounding waterways and parks.
-We promote sustainability, support environmental education, and welcome community involvement to help us address environmental issues that affect the Shire and its bioregions.
+We are an independent, not-for-profit, community organisation actively involved in a wide range of projects aimed at maintaining the natural beauty and character of our Shire, surrounding waterways and parks.
+Our Centre has been working with the community since 1991 and has achieved some very significant gains for the environment in that time.

 Sunny Shire has been supporting solar uptake in the Shire for several years, holding public information nights and answering questions from the public.
 Their advice has helped 170 Sutherland Shire households install 1,200 kW of solar, delivering over $2.5 million worth of investment in local renewable energy.

 SO Shire runs educational programs and conducts beach clean-ups, often in conjunction with scientific monitoring agencies, documenting the quantity and types of plastic that pollute our beaches and waterways.

 Our Shire Climate Action Network group (ShireCAN) is a network of residents who are focused on an effective transition to low emissions and other avenues to address climate change.